 Imagine this scenario for a second: you’re out up in the mountains in the middle of nowhere and want to make sure you’re following the right trail.
 You take your phone, try to unlock it only to realise the battery is dead.
 Brilliant.
 Then you look around for some signs…of course, there is not a single one in sight.
 Then you think, “Ah, I can charge my mobile with my power bank!”, but alas, it’s not in your pack where it should be.
 What to do, what to do…

-To prevent you finding yourself in a similar situation, it’s probably good to think about adding a classic tag team to your kit: the good ol’ map and compass.
-Some may consider it ‘old school’, but a map and compass have a lot going for them.
-They’re not only extremely small and lightweight, allowing you to stuff them in any pack, but they even work without power!
-Imagine that!
+To prevent you from finding yourself in a similar situation, it’s probably a good idea to think about adding a classic tag team to your kit: the good ol’ map and compass.
+Some may consider it ‘old-fashioned’, but a map and compass have a lot going for them.
+They’re not only extremely small and lightweight, allowing you to stuff them in any backpack, but they even work without power!
+Imagine that.

 For these simple reasons, they’re still the perfect alternative or addition to a smartphone or GPS device.
 In the following, we’re going to give you a brief overview on how to navigate using a map and compass along with some other useful tools.

 Navigating with a map & compass – Determining your location